Vitamin B12: Absorption

 Structure of human TCII in complex with Vitamin B12.
 HC and IF show homologous protein folds.

 Vitamin B_{12} is absorbed by a B_{12}-specific transport proteins or via passive diffusion.
 Transport-mediated absorption and tissue delivery is a complex process involving three transport proteins: haptocorrin (HC), intrinsic factor (IF) and transcobalamin II (TC2), and respective membrane receptor proteins (Figure).

 HC is present in saliva.
 As vitamin-containing food is digested by hydrochloric acid and pepsin secreted into the stomach, HC binds the vitamin and protects it from acidic degradation.
 Upon leaving the stomach the hydrochloric acid of the chyme is neutralized in the duodenum by bicarbonate, and pancreatic proteases release the vitamin from HC, making it available to be bound by IF, which is a protein secreted by gastric parietal cells in response to the presence of food in the stomach.
 IF delivers the vitamin to receptor proteins cubilin and amnionless, which together form the cubam receptor in the distal ileum.
 The receptor is specific to the IF-B_{12} complex, and so will not bind to any vitamin content that is not bound to IF.

 Investigations into the intestinal absorption of B_{12} confirm that the upper limit of absorption per single oral dose is about 1.5 μg, with 50% efficiency.
-In contrast, the passive diffusion process of B_{12} absorption — normally a very small portion of total absorption of the vitamin from food consumption — may exceed the haptocorrin- and IF-mediated absorption when oral doses of B_{12} are very large, with roughly 1% efficiency.
+In contrast, the passive diffusion process of B_{12} absorption — normally a small portion of total absorption of the vitamin from food consumption — may exceed the haptocorrin- and IF-mediated absorption when oral doses of B_{12} are large, with roughly 1% efficiency.
 Thus, dietary supplement B_{12} supplementation at 500 to 1000 μg per day allows pernicious anemia and certain other defects in B_{12} absorption to be treated with daily oral megadoses of B_{12} without any correction of the underlying absorption defects.

 After the IF/B_{12} complex binds to cubam the complex is disassociated and the free vitamin is transported into the portal circulation.
 The vitamin is then transferred to TC2, which serves as the circulating plasma transporter, hereditary defects in the production of TC2 and its receptor may produce functional deficiencies in B_{12} and infantile megaloblastic anemia, and abnormal B_{12} related biochemistry, even in some cases with normal blood B_{12} levels.
 For the vitamin to serve inside cells, the TC2-B_{12} complex must bind to a cell receptor protein and be endocytosed.
 TC2 is degraded within a lysosome, and free B_{12} is released into the cytoplasm, where it is transformed into the bioactive coenzyme by cellular enzymes.